 We only endorse products that we truly believe in.
 Some of the links below may earn us some extra guac at no additional cost to you.
 Please pass the chips & thank you for feeding our habit.

-As a millennial interested in the FIRE (financial independence, retire early) movement, one of my greatest dreams is to live off passive income one day.
+One of my greatest dreams is to live off passive income one day.
 That means I’ll ultimately have enough money flowing in from various investments to support my lifestyle without needing to actively earn a buck.

 And I say it’s one of my greatest dreams because although passive income is terrific when you have it, building it is easier said than done.